 In addition to Enedis and Enexis, three other European DSOs participate in this program: Eon from Sweden, CEZ Distribuce from the Czech Republic and Avacon from Germany.
 The DSOs work together with several other partners, including ElaadNL.
 As part of the project, ElaadNL, Enexis and TNO will run pilots on the Eindhoven business area Strijp-S with local storage, electric vehicles, smart charging and distribution automation (remote control of the electricity grid).

-For more information about the project visit www.interflex-h2020.com.
+For more information about the project visit the website Interflex or www.interflex-h2020.com.
 Would you like to stay informed about the project?
 You can sign up for the newsletter on the Interflex website.

 This site was created for Dutch participants in the project Interflex: www.interflexstrijp.nl (in Dutch).